-Women who have recurring miscarriages and people who have a stroke before age 50 sometimes discover that Hughes syndrome was an underlying cause.
-It’s estimated that Hughes syndrome affects three to five times as many women as men.
+Women who have recurring miscarriages and people who have a stroke before age 50 sometimes discover that APS is an underlying cause.
+It’s estimated that APS affects three to five times as many women as men.

 - transient ischemic attack (TIA) (similar to a stroke, but without permanent neurologic effects)